Daniele Galloppa: International career

 Galloppa was a member of the Italy U20 squad at the 2005 FIFA World Youth Championship.
 He scored two goals in the tournament, one in Italy's final match of the group stage on 18 June, a 4–1 win against Canada, and one in a 3–1 win against the United States in the round of 16, on 21 June, as Italy reached the quarter-finals of the tournament, only to lose to Morocco on penalties; Galloppa missed Italy's first penalty in the resulting shoot-out.
 He was later also capped for the Olympic U21 team at the 2008 Toulon Tournament, which the Italians proceeded to win.

-On 6 June 2009, Galloppa made his senior national team debut in a friendly match in Pisa against Northern Ireland, coming on as a substitute in the 3–0 win.
+On 6 June 2009, Galloppa made his senior national team debut in a friendly match in Pisa against Northern Ireland, coming on as a substitute in a 3–0 win.
 He made his second appearance for Italy later that year, in a 1–0 friendly home win against Sweden in Cesena, on 18 November.

 Coaching career

-He became the assistant coach with Santarcangelo late in the 2017–18 season.
+He became the assistant coach at Santarcangelo late in the 2017–18 season.
 Following the club's relegation to Serie D for the 2018–19 season, he was promoted to the head coach position on 13 August 2018.
-On his short stint, the club suffered a second consecutive relegation, this time to Eccellenza.
+In his short stint, the club suffered a second consecutive relegation, this time to Eccellenza.

 After a short period as youth coach of Vis Pesaro, Galloppa joined Fiorentina's youth coaching staff in 2020, first in charge of the Under-17 team and, from 2023, as the responsible of the Primavera Under-19 team.

 On 4 November 2025, following the dismissal of Stefano Pioli, Galloppa was temporarily appointed in charge of the first team.
-He guided Fiorentina for the 2025–26 UEFA Conference League game against Mainz 05, ended in a 1–2 loss, before handing over the coaching duties to Paolo Vanoli.
+He guided Fiorentina for the 2025–26 UEFA Conference League game against Mainz 05, which ended in a 1–2 loss, before handing over the coaching duties to Paolo Vanoli.

+On 14 June 2026, Galloppa was announced as the new head coach of Serie B club Modena, signing a two-year contract with an option for a further year based on seasons results.